Lee Hishammuddin Allen and Gledhill

 The PDPA provides for the following data protection principles that a data user (equivalent to data controller under the EU General Data Protection Regulation) must comply with:

-• Security Principle: A data user must take practical steps to protect the personal data from any loss, misuse, modification, unauthorised or accidental access or disclosure, alteration or destruction (Section 9, PDPA).
+• Security Principle: A data controller must take practical steps to protect the personal data from any loss, misuse, modification, unauthorised or accidental access or disclosure, alteration or destruction (Section 9, PDPA).
+Where the processing of personal data is carried out by a data processor on behalf of the data controller, the data processor shall comply with the Security Principle (Section 5 (1A), PDPA).

 • Retention Principle: Personal data processed for any purpose shall not be kept longer than is necessary for the fulfilment of that purpose (Section 10, PDPA).

-• Data Integrity Principle: A data user shall take reasonable steps to ensure that the personal data is accurate, complete, not misleading and kept up to date (Section 11, PDPA).
+• Data Integrity Principle: A data controller shall take reasonable steps to ensure that the personal data is accurate, complete, not misleading and kept up to date (Section 11, PDPA).

 What is the supervisory authority / regulator in charge of data protection?